-There is nothing like pudding right off the stove, and with five simple ingredients you can put this DIY Instant Chocolate Pudding Mix together in a jiffy and there are no questions as to preservatives or extra ingredients you can’t pronounce!
+There is nothing like pudding right off the stove, and with five simple ingredients you can put this Chocolate Pudding Mix together quickly with no added preservatives or ingredients.

 At one point in my early life, it was just me and my mom.
 It was hard, more so on my mom than for me.
 She worked very hard but never left me wanting for love or her time.
-And one of my earliest recollections of my mom’s cooking was her making cook and serve chocolate pudding over the stove.
-There was always a saucepan to scrape clean, a big whisk to lick and then we would both dive in to the skin that would form on the top of the still warm pudding.
-Apple.
-Tree.
+And one of my earliest recollections of my mom’s cooking was her making cook-and-serve chocolate pudding over the stove.
+There was always a saucepan to scrape clean, a big whisk to lick and then we would both skim off the top layer that would form on the top of the still warm pudding.
+Apple meet tree.

 Those memories repeated themselves often, we love our cook and serve pudding, and whether or not our family had grown to include my bonus dad and bonus sister at the time these cook and serve memories had formed, I can’t recollect – but I always remember that warm chocolate pudding was a solely mother and daughter experience.
 And one that was always full of love.